Benster900/old_CloudsOfHoney/README.md

 service: snort is the actual NIDS for the local system.
 service: snortLogging uses u2json to convert unified2 to json.

+# Tools
+This is a directory filled with a bunch of tools, script and installs.
+Some of the installs are additional add-ons for the CloudsOfHoney Management Node like ElastAlert

 # Adding a new honeypot